pantoscope/python-similarsearch-demo/README.md

 ScopeMedia Python Demo - Similar Image Search
 =====
-An example showing how the Similar Image Search API is used.
+An example showing how Similar Image Search API is used.

 Installation and System Requirements
 -----